ev3dev-lang-java/ev3dev-lang-java/README.md

 ## Introduction

-In Lego Mindstorms ecosystem, the default solution to develop Java software for Lego Mindstorms was [LeJOS](http://www.lejos.org/) but the last version was released on November 2015.
+In Lego Mindstorms ecosystem, the default solution to develop Java software for Lego Mindstorms was [LeJOS](http://www.lejos.org/) but the last version was released on November of 2015.
 Now exists one alternative, `EV3Dev-lang-java` a Java project running on the top of [EV3Dev](http://www.ev3dev.org/).

 Lego Mindstorms ecosystem is `a nice educational way to learn Java programming in general and Robotics in particular`.